josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 Weak hit in the field: 1 repair point
 </aside>

-I am no engineer and sealing a breach in a hull just with basic welder here, in the field is not the easiest.
-But I manage to do good enough welding job to patch the small hole.
+I am no engineer and sealing a breach in a hull just with a basic welder here, in the field is not the easiest.
+But I manage to do a good enough welding job to patch the small hole.
 Quickly, the ship builds up the internal pressure again and alarms go off.
 I can take off the suit and release Jones.

 "I  am glad you are fine, Jones", I stroke the cat, it purrs and vibrant shades of green pulsate through its fur.

 ---

 Landing at the **Glimmer Outpost** went smoothly.
 Orca now rests in one of the many public hangars of the city.
 Most of the city is built underground and inside rocky cliffs.
-The surface of the planet is covered by icy glaciers of various vibrant colors and they are not the best base to build a city on.
+The surface of the planet is covered by icy glaciers of various vibrant colors and they are not the best base to build a city.

 Now to the job.
 The contact is **Kiri Braddock***,* a local smuggler.
-She should have the data package for us, and expect appropriate payment, thankfully provided by Julio.
+She should have the data package for us and expect an appropriate payment, thankfully provided by Julio.
 I took Jones with me, he can be useful when dealing with people.
 We found ourselves in the dirty part of the city around docks.

 “Should be the right area to find a smuggler, shouldn't it?”